justinamiller/EnterpriseArchitecture/README.md

 # Levels of Enterprise Architecture.
 Enterprise Architect has a number of powerful features that will assist the architecture program to partition and maintain these levels of the architecture and their inter-relationships.

- * Strategic Architectures
-   * Provides a high level and often long term view of the enterprise and are used by senior business and technical stackholders to get a single view of the architecture to assist with strategic planning.
+ * **Strategic Architectures**: Provides a high level and often long term view of the enterprise and are used by senior business and technical stackholders to get a single view of the architecture to assist with strategic planning.
- * Tatical Architectures
-   * Provide a mid-range view of the enterprise often focused on a particular area or division and provides the context for operational changes and equates to the portfolio or program level organization of projects and initiatives.
+ * **Tactical Architectures**: Provide a mid-range view of the enterprise often focused on a particular area or division and provides the context for operational changes and equates to the portfolio or program level organization of projects and initiatives.
- * Solution Architectures
-    * Provide a detailed view of how an enterprise can support a capability and how the parts of the architecture can be used to describe baseline and target capabilites and capability increments.
+ * **Solution Architectures**: Provide a detailed view of how an enterprise can support a capability and how the parts of the architecture can be used to describe baseline and target capabilites and capability increments.
 These architectures will typically guilde projects that are grouped within a portfolio.

 Enterprise Architect can be used to define and manage strategic level architectures and can also help to ensure tactical and solution architectures are aligned to support the strategic direction.